Firefighters and Workers’ Compensation in Massachusetts

 Even though firefighters work under very unique circumstances, they may still recover compensation if they are injured on the job.
 However, workers’ compensation looks a bit different for firefighters because they are usually employed by a government entity.
 Firefighters may be entitled to leave without any loss of pay if they are injured on the job.
 Also, their compensation may come from the government itself rather than a private insurance provider.

 If you are a firefighter and you were injured on the job, you may be entitled to certain types of compensation while you recover.
-Speak with our Massachusetts workers’ compensation attorneys to determine what kind of compensation you are eligible for and how to get it.
-To schedule a free and confidential legal consultation, call the Law Office of John J. Sheehan at (617) 925-6407.
+Speak with our Massachusetts workers’ compensation attorneys to determine what kind of compensation you are eligible for and how to get it. to schedule a free and confidential legal consultation, call the Chelsea workers’ compensation lawyer at (617) 925-6407.

 What Happens When a Firefighter is Injured While Working in Massachusetts?